 Here are some of the most common types of email fraud that you might encounter and how to deal with them.
 Make sure all of your employees receive proper training to identify all types of email scams and how to deal with them to protect your business.

 - So-called “phishing” scams are usually disguised in an email that purportedly originated from your bank, your credit card company or a site where you regularly conduct business, such as Amazon or eBay.
 The email will prompt you to update your personal information or change your password.
 Once they have your data, the scammers will commit identity theft.
 They will use your good credit to get new credit cards.
 By the time you realize what has been occurring, they have already moved on to their next victim.
-No legitimate company will ask you to submit your password, complete Social Security number or other confidential information via email.
+No legitimate company will ask you to submit your password, complete Social Security number, or other confidential information via email.
 Usually, since most of these scams originate from other countries, you will see incorrect grammar or misspelled words.
 You should also check the website address.
 Fake sites with registered domain names that are slightly different are a give-away.
 Sometimes, they substitute an “n” for an “m” or change the website extension.
 Just delete these emails.
 However, certain phishing scams could be difficult to identify.
 This is why you may need to look for advanced email security software like Abnormal Security that can prevent phishing and other targeted attacks that can protect email data and secure your business from phishing and other targeted attacks.

 - Advance fee schemes are another popular scam.
 They are also called Nigerian bank scams.
 The email will tell you that a son or relative of a recently deceased prominent politician has a very large check from an American bank that he cannot cash because he is in Nigeria.
 If you would be so kind as to deposit it in your bank account, he will share the money with you.
 If you agree to “help,” you will be asked for your personal and banking data.
 Then, your accounts will be emptied.
 To make it even worse, some of these scammers will ask you to pay the fees to transfer money to them.
 Report these scams to the Internet Crime Complaint Center.